About the Commitment to Underserved People (CUP) Program

 Yes.
 We ask that you pay a one-time fee of $20 to “join” CUP.
 The fee helps us pay for the costs of food and supplies for meetings, trainings and clinics.
 This allows us to use our budget to pay for supplies and medications needed to run the CUP programs.

 All CUP activities are voluntary and are not part of the required curriculum.
 If there is a conflict with scheduled curricular activities, such as required labs or small groups where your participation is expected, it is your responsibility as a medical student to attend the required activity.
 Therefore, it is important to check your schedules carefully before making a commitment to a specific CUP activity.
-Students should not expect that CUP participation is a valid excuse for missing a required activity.
+Students should not expect that CUP participation is a valid excuse for missing a required activity — it will not be considered as such.
+The faculty is not responsible to provide remediation for you if you miss a class session.

 The student leaders do!
 CUP is truly a student-developed, student-directed program.
 Student coordinators lead each CUP program.
 The responsibilities for many of these programs are shared by a number of students, particularly for programs that are complex in their operation.

 Leadership changes every year.
-Each year, the leaders, who are nearing the end of pre-clerkship, recruit and train new leaders from the MS1 class to take over the programs in the spring.
+Each year, the leaders, who are now second-year students, recruit and train new leaders from the first-year class to take over the programs in the spring.
 If you are interested in a leadership role in one of the CUP programs, talk to the current leaders.

 Contact Us